Why Struere

 3. **Automation** — When data changes, things should happen automatically.
 Notifications, follow-ups, cascading updates, scheduled reminders.

-4. **Integrations** — Agents need to reach users where they are: WhatsApp, calendars, external databases.
+4. **Integrations** — Agents need to reach users where they are: WhatsApp, calendars, external databases, payment processors.

-5. **Multi-agent coordination** — Complex workflows need specialist agents that delegate to each other.
+5. **Multi-agent coordination** — Complex workflows need specialist agents that delegate to each other with depth limits, cycle detection, and shared context.

-6. **Access control** — When agents access real data, you need to control who can see what and who can do what.
+6. **Access control** — When agents access real data, you need role-based control at the tool, row, and field level.

-Most teams solve these by stitching together raw LLM APIs, custom middleware, and hand-rolled storage.
+Most teams solve these by stitching together raw LLM APIs (OpenAI, Anthropic, Google), custom middleware, and hand-rolled storage.
 This works for prototypes but breaks down as the number of agents, data types, and integration points grows.

 ## What Struere Provides